HIE to EHR Bidirectional Integration for Integrative Care

 As you can see, having the right data available to the right provider at the right time has a significant impact on the decisions clinicians make, the care patients receive, and by default, improves HEDIS performance.

-For more information about how we can help your EHR integration and bidirectional data exchange initiatives, contact us at info@smartlinkhealth.com or 877-502-3067.
+For more information about how we can help you take your health information exchange interoperability to the next level and improve HEDIS performance, contact us at info@smartlinkhealth.com or 877-502-3067.

 Ginny Mahaney MBA, Chief Commercial Officer